-1 "Donnerwetter! was ist doch manchmal diese verdammte welt "Donnerwetter I was ist doch manchmal diese verdammte welt niederträchtig schön!
-Man sollte gar nicht glauben, dass sie dabei einen so hundsgemein behandeln kann!"-"Kein wunder," meinte Hermann Gutzeit, "es heisst ja die welt!"-"Frau welt!" rief doktor Herzfeld und lachte (G. Hermann).
-This flippant remark is made possible only because the German word welt is of the feminine gender and means (1) the whole exterior world or nature while is notified and means (2) the whole exterior world or nature-which is neither male nor female-and (2) mankind-which comprises male and female beings.
+1 "Donnerwetter! was ist doch manchmal diese verdammte welt niederträchtig schön!
+Man sollte gar nicht glauben, dass sie dabti einen so hundsgemein behandeln kann!"-"Kein wunder," meinte Hermann Gutzeit, "es heisst ja die welt!"-"Frau welt!" rief doktor Herzfeld und lachte (G. Hermann).
+This flippant remark is made possible only because the German word welt is of the feminine gender and means (1) the whole exterior world or nature-which is neither male nor female-and (2) mankind-which comprises male and female beings.
 It would not be possible either in French (le monde) or in English or Turkish.
-3 Thy wish was father, Harry, to that thought (Shakespeare).-Your wish is mother to your thought (Galaworthy, Logalize, Act II).-It is small wonder-the wish being parent to the thought-that some accepted the rumour (McKenna, While I Remember, 149).

-used as primaries, they are inanimate; note also the difference in such dictionary definitions as "Rubber-one who, or that which rubs."
+possible either in French (le monde) or in English or Turkish. ^a Thy wish was father, Harry, to that thought (Shakespeare).-Your wish is mother to your thought (Galsworthy, Loyalties, Act II).-It is small wonder-the wish being parent to the thought-that some accepted the rumour (McKenna, While I Remember, 149). used as primaries, they are inanimate; note also the difference in such dictionary definitions as "Rubber-one who, or that which rubs."
 When the prop-word one is anaphorical (i.e. refers to a word mentioned already) it may be either animate or inanimate (this cake . . . the only one I care for), but when it does not in that way refer to a word just mentioned, it is always personal ('the great ones of the earth ').
 All these things are dealt with in greater detail in MEG, Vol. II, passim.